-The Food Service will inform SFCIU at the earliest opportunity of any suspicions they have regarding Food Crime or Food Fraud.
-There is an anticipated increase in food crime and fraudulent activities as a result of our exit from EU.
+The Food Service cooperate with and will inform SFCIU at the earliest opportunity of any suspicions they have regarding Food Crime or Food Fraud.
+There is an anticipated increase in food crime and fraudulent activities as a result of our exit from the EU.